TradeMonkey-io/TradeMonkey-io/README.md

   <img src="images/OpenMoji_monkey.png" width="150" />
 </p>

-**TradeMonkey** provides updates and overviews of the global finacial market.
+**TradeMonkey** provides daily updates and overviews of the global financial market.
 Follow us on [Telegram](https://t.me/TradeMonkey_io) and Twitter for daily investments opportunities.

+*Discover* potential investment opportunities for a wide range of stocks, indices, ETFs and more.

+*Analyze* the current market situation in your own style.

+*Act* accordingly.

+**TradeMonkey** – *Discover* **.** *Analyze* **.** *Act.*

+Disclaimer:
+The content on this channel is not financial advice and for informational purposes only.
+Always do your own research before investing.
+TradeMonkey does assume liability for any financial losses that might occur.

 ## Follow TradeMonkey